Skip to main content

 Guntersville Reservoir

-The ecological health condition of Guntersville Reservoir rated good in 2012.
-Guntersville’s ecological health scores have fluctuated within the good range all years except 2008 and 2010, when Guntersville rated fair.
-The fair ratings were largely because several ecological indicators (dissolved oxygen, chlorophyll and bottom life) at the forebay concurrently rated at the lower end of their historic ranges, which likely resulted from a dry weather pattern and low flow conditions during most of the summer months.
+The ecological health of Guntersville Reservoir received a “good” rating in 2022, consistent with all years except 2008 and 2010, when Guntersville rated “fair”.
+The lower ratings were largely due to several ecological indicators (dissolved oxygen, chlorophyll, and bottom life) at the forebay concurrently rating at the lower end of their historic ranges, which likely resulted from the dry, low flow conditions during most of the summer months.

 Monitoring locationDissolved